Explanation of Course Numbers

 PSYD 6211.
 LGBT Health Capstone.
 3 Credits.

 Contemporary, trans-affirmative perspectives on the health, mental health, and policy needs of transgender persons and their communities.
-Restricted to students in the graduate certificate in LGBT health policy and practice program; permission of the instructor may be substituted.
+Topics vary by semester.
+May be repeated for credit provided topic differs.
+See program for details.
+Restricted to students in the graduate certificate in LGBT health policy and practice program or with the permission of the instructor.

 PSYD 8201.
 Psychological Assessment.
 3 Credits.